dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/predetected-regions-unit.md

 # DSPredetectedRegionsUnit

-The `DSPredetectedRegionsUnit` class represents a unit that contains a collection of pre-detected regions.
+The `DSPredetectedRegionsUnit` class extends the `DSIntermediateResultUnit` class and represents a unit of intermediate result specifically for pre-detected regions.

 ## Definition